Velko/AoC_2023/README.md

 Part 1
 ------

-I had some experience from Exercism with Poker-style calculations, so the combination detection was not new for me: count the cards of each value and order the groups descending by their size.
+I had some experience from [Exercism](https://exercism.org/tracks/csharp/exercises/poker/iterations) with Pokers, so the combination detection was not new for me: count the cards of each value and order the groups descending by their size.
 Now you can check the numbers of first top groups to determine the combination.

 The rest of the comparison felt a bit off.
 Instead of trying to look for strongest cards, it has to compare them in the input order.
 This was probably the camel-related adjustment.

-For sorting I pulled out the Standard Library function qsort(), had to supply it with my own custom comparer functions.
+For sorting I pulled out the Standard Library function _qsort()_, had to supply it with my own custom comparer functions.
 I could do a bubble-sort instead, but I feel fine about using function from LibC.
-I'm using scanf(), strtok() and others anyway.
+I'm using _scanf()_, _strtok()_ and others anyway.

 Part 2
 ------